 Until recently, a credit-rating system for individuals was a missing piece in China’s rapidly evolving financial markets.
-After Beijing announced about three years ago that it wanted to give every citizen a “social credit” score, Chinese tech companies and local governments (paywall) alike turned to data mining to gauge creditworthiness based on a wide variety of behaviors.
+After Beijing announced about three years ago that it wanted to build a “social credit system” by 2020, Chinese tech companies and local governments (paywall) alike turned to data mining to gauge creditworthiness based on a wide variety of behaviors.

 In 2015 Ant Financial, an affiliate of Chinese e-commerce giant Alibaba, was among the first to launch its own credit-rating system.
 Called Sesame Credit, it is today considered the nation’s primary service of its kind, although internet giant Tencent is beta-testing a system of its own.